sourcegraph/about/content/blogposts/2023/all-you-need-is-cody.md

 Well now we get to the punchline, and it's why I've been raving like a lunatic at _everyone_, even my good friends (sorry Ronald!) about this for the past month or so.

-Because if I'd had Cody–today's Cody–at _any point_ in my career during one of those crises, I would have come through like a **storybook FUCKING superhero**.
+Because if I'd had Cody–today's Cody–at _any point_ in my career during one of those crises, I would have come through like a **storybook friggin' superhero**.

 Ah, me.